natalie-ava/StudentPerformance/README.md

 # Abstract

-The **Student Performance Prediction** project aims to classify student performance in writing, reading, and math based on demographic and academic factors.
+The Student Performance Prediction project aims to classify student performance in writing, reading, and math based on demographic and academic factors.
 Initially, the project sought to determine overall pass/fail status, but it evolved to predict performance in each subject separately for a more detailed analysis.
-Using the **Student Performance Dataset** from Kaggle, this study explores the effectiveness of machine learning in educational prediction tasks, leveraging various classification models to identify key predictors of student success.
+Using the Student Performance Dataset from Kaggle, this study explores the effectiveness of machine learning in educational prediction tasks, leveraging various classification models to identify key predictors of student success.

 # Introduction

 Understanding the factors that influence student performance is critical for designing effective educational interventions.
 While standardized test scores offer a measure of academic proficiency, various demographic and socio-economic factors also play a role in shaping student outcomes. **Student Performance Prediction** applies machine learning techniques to analyze these factors and predict whether a student will pass or fail in writing, reading, and math.

-This project builds upon the **Student Performance Dataset** sourced from Kaggle, which includes attributes such as gender, parental education level, lunch type, and test preparation course completion.
-Inspired by research from the **University of California, Irvine**, the project aims to uncover patterns that influence academic success and provide actionable insights to educators.
+This project builds upon the Student Performance Dataset sourced from Kaggle, which includes attributes such as gender, parental education level, lunch type, and test preparation course completion.
+Inspired by research from the University of California, Irvine, the project aims to uncover patterns that influence academic success and provide actionable insights to educators.

-Initially, a **Random Forest classifier** was implemented to predict overall pass/fail status.
+Initially, a Random Forest classifier was implemented to predict overall pass/fail status.
 However, high misclassification rates led to a refined approach—developing separate predictive models for each subject.
 This approach improves interpretability and allows for targeted interventions for at-risk students in specific subjects.

-The **Student Performance Predictive Model**, developed in the accompanying Jupyter Notebook (`StudentPerformance_PredictiveModel.ipynb`), demonstrates an accuracy of approximately **XX%** for each subject.
+The Student Performance Predictive Model, developed in the accompanying Jupyter Notebook (`StudentPerformance_PredictiveModel.ipynb`), demonstrates an accuracy of approximately 62% for each subject.
 The classification results highlight key features influencing student success and provide a foundation for improving educational strategies.

 # Methods

 ## Data Collection and Cleaning

-The dataset contains student performance data sourced from **Kaggle**, including key demographic and academic attributes.
+The dataset contains student performance data sourced from Kaggle, including key demographic and academic attributes.
 The preprocessing steps included:

 - Handling missing values and normalizing numerical features
 - Splitting categorical variables into separate encoded columns